Atlantic Coast Line 1504: Preservation

 In 1953, ACL president Champion Davis and ACL mechanical department manager John W. Hawthorne salvaged No. 1504 for preservation since it was left in mechanically good condition.
-The locomotive was moved to ACL's Uceta Shops in Tampa, Florida, where it was repainted and put on display near the shops.
+The locomotive was moved to ACL's Uceta Yard Shops in Tampa, Florida, where it was repainted and put on display near the shops.
 Additionally, it was the only USRA Light Pacific steam locomotive to be preserved in original as-built condition, excluding its headlight, tender trucks, and pilot wheels.
 In 1956, No. 1504's tender received another repaint with ACL's new circular herald logo, which had ACL's six serving states wrapped around the logo and commonly used on ACL's diesel locomotives.
 In May 1960, No. 1504 was removed from its Uceta Shops display and moved to Jacksonville to be on display next to ACL's new headquarter building.
 By the mid-1960s, No. 1504's tender was repainted back to its original pre-1940s Roman style letterings.

 In late September 1986, ACL's successor, CSX donated the No. 1504 locomotive to the Jacksonville City Council, where they relocated it to its new display site in the parking lot of the Prime F. Osborn III Convention Center, located at the former Jacksonville Union Terminal.
+No. 1504 had to be slid on greased rails and shipped via truck trailer, since multiple parts of its running gear had been welded to make the locomotive immobile for display.
 In 1989, the North Florida Chapter of the National Railway Historical Society repainted No. 1504 into its 1940s livery with the correct ACL steam era herald logo.
 Additionally, the locomotive had its asbestos boiler lagging removed and a new boiler cladding installed at a cost of $75,000.
 On October 23, 1990, No. 1504 was designated as a National Historic Mechanical Engineering Landmark and presented with a plaque by the American Society of Mechanical Engineers (ASME).
 It received another renovation at $10,000 in 1998.

 In July 2013, the North Florida Chapter NRHS launched the Project Return to Glory group to fund the cosmetic restoration of the No. 1504 locomotive, which had been sitting on display with faded paint due to its exposure to the elements.
 When No. 1504 was being inspected, it was discovered to be in fair condition, but its tender was in very poor condition.
 In late October 2013, the North Florida Chapter NRHS received $10,000 from Trains Magazine and an additional $10,000 from CSX Corporation with a total of $20,000.
 The cosmetic restoration work would include adding new cab windows and doors, and renovating the headlamp.
 In July 2015, the Project Return to Glory group volunteers finished cosmetically restoring the No. 1504 locomotive with new paint.
 Despite the successful cosmetic restoration, No. 1504 still does not have a shelter to be protected from the elements.
 On January 23, 2018, No. 1504 was listed on the National Register of Historic Places.